Rhedir gan School of Natural Sciences

 20 Credyd neu 10 Credyd ECTS

 Trefnydd: Dr Eefke Mollee

-Summary of course content: - Historical overview of the relationships between trees and cities - Classification of types of urban green - Urban ecology and ecosystem services - Urban green and wellbeing - Modelling urban forests - Urban forestry management and planning - Future cities
+Summary of course content: - Historical overview of the relationships between trees and cities - Classification of types of urban green - Urban ecology and ecosystem services - Urban green and wellbeing - Urban forestry management and planning - Future cities

 Achieve an A grade overall for the module.
 In addition to the above, be able to present well reasoned arguments for and against particular approaches to planting trees in cities.
 Present clear evidence of wide reading around the subject and an ability to combine elements of urban forestry in urban designs.